Forest Service Headquarters Historic District

-The Forest Service Headquarters Historic District of Hot Springs, Arkansas, encompasses a collection of six historic government buildings on the south side of the junction of Winona and Indiana Streets.
-These six vernacular stuccoed wood-frame structures were built by crews of the Civilian Conservation Corps in 1933 to serve as the headquarters of the Jessieville district of Ouachita National Forest.
-They later served as the headquarters for the entire Ouachita National Forest.

-The district was listed on the National Register of Historic Places in 1993.
+The Forest Service Headquarters Historic District is a historic district in Hot Springs, Arkansas, encompassing a collection of six historic government buildings on the south side of the junction of Winona and Indiana Streets.
+These six vernacular stuccoed wood-frame structures were built by crews of the Civilian Conservation Corps (CCC) between 1933 and 1939 to serve as the headquarters of the Jessieville district of the Ouachita National Forest.
+The buildings later served as the headquarters for the entire Ouachita National Forest.
+The approximately 4 acre district was listed on the National Register of Historic Places on October 20, 1993, as part of the Facilities Constructed by the CCC in Arkansas Multiple Property Submission.